Balık ekmek (fish sandwich) ★ 4.7

 A wafer-thin disc of dough topped with spiced minced lamb, onion, parsley and tomato, baked seconds in a wood oven and eaten rolled around lemon and salad.

-History: A southeastern Turkish-Armenian dish from Antep and Mardin, lahmacun reached Istanbul with mid-20th-century migration.
-Today the city has stone-oven specialists like Borsam Taşfırın in Kadıköy, running an unchanged 1968 recipe.
+History: A southeastern Turkish-Armenian dish from Antep and Mardin, lahmacun reached Istanbul with mid-20th-century migration from the south.
+The city now has stone-oven specialists like Borsam Taşfırın in Kadıköy, running an unchanged 1968 recipe, alongside neighborhood Antep-rooted operators across Beyoğlu and Üsküdar.
+The wood-fired bake takes under a minute; the disc is meant to be rolled around lemon, sumac onions and fresh parsley and eaten immediately while the dough is still pliable.

 Where to try it: Borsam Taşfırın, Çiya Kebap